laysakura/trie-rs/README.md

 - **Generic type support**: As the above examples show, trie-rs can be used for searching not only UTF-8 string but also other data types.
 - **Based on [louds-rs](https://crates.io/crates/louds-rs)**, which is fast, parallelized, and memory efficient.
 - **Latest benchmark results are always accessible**: trie-rs is continuously benchmarked in Travis CI using [Criterion.rs](https://crates.io/crates/criterion).
 Graphical benchmark results are published [here](https://laysakura.github.io/trie-rs/criterion/report/).
+- [map::Trie][crate::map::Trie] associates a `Value` with each entry
+- `Clone` not required for `Label` or `Value`
+- Search via iterators is lazy, requires less memory, and can be short circuited
+- Supports incremental search

 ## Acknowledgments
 [`edict.furigana`](https://github.com/laysakura/trie-rs/blob/master/benches/edict.furigana) is used for benchmark.